 Having pain under left rib cage?
+Pain under the rib cage, either left or right, is not an uncommon symptom.
 Identifying the cause for your hurting ribs can make you treat it easily.
 But if you experience sharp pain left side under ribs, you should see a doctor immediately for diagnosis and proper treatment.

 Here I provided the possible causes and treatments for the pain in left side under ribs.
 Most of the causes can be treated with simple medications and only a few complex cases need a medical surgery.
 So don’t be panic about the rib pain.